 What is Interpersonal Psychotherapy?

 As the patient continues to describe their current interpersonal issues, the therapist will help them identify any interpersonal deficits or areas where the person may be self-isolating or otherwise lacking support.
-The therapist can then help teach the patient tools and techniques to both helpfully readjust their mindset and foster better relationships with the people in their life.
+The therapist can then help teach the patient tools and techniques to helpfully readjust their mindset and foster better relationships with the people in their lives.

 When is IPT Used?